yeonsoochung/olist/README.md

 - What is the trend of total sales revenue, which is equivalent to 10% of total transactions?
 The trend of the number of unique sellers on Olist?
   - Both of these variables are on an upward trend.
 Total sales have plateaued over the last 4 or so months, however.
 - Which seller states/cities generate the most revenue?
 How do their revenues trend over time?
 How do the trends break down by product types?
-  - By clicking on some of the sellers’ bars in the “Top 10 Most Profitable Sellers” visual, we can see from one of the line charts that certain sellers tend to focus on selling a specific category of product.
+  - By clicking on some of the sellers’ bars in the “Top 10 Most Profitable Sellers” visual, we can see from the "Revenue of Top Product Categories" visual that certain sellers tend to focus on selling a specific category of product.
 This can be considered in any special incentives or rewards.
 - What are the trends in revenue from the most profitable product categories?
 How does the trend of each category compare over time?
 - Who are the most profitable/active sellers?
-Clicking on their bar plot columns can provide more details on their revenue over time, types of products sold, and which of the top cities their customers were located.
+Clicking on their bar plot columns can provide more details on their revenue over time and types of products sold.
-  -If one of these sellers has a decrease in activity, Olist can consider offering them incentives (e.g., Olist takes a lower percentage of their transactions for a limited time) to encourage more activity.
+  -If one of these sellers has a decline in sales for a period of time, Olist can consider offering them incentives (e.g., Olist takes a lower percentage of their transactions for a limited time) to encourage more activity.
 If such a seller specialized in selling a certain product type, this could be included in the incentive.

 ### Page 2: Sales Analysis - Customers